venkatavellanki/venkatavellanki/README.md

 - 👋 Hi, I’m @venkatavellanki
 - 👀 I’m interested in Geography and IT.
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning FSD
-- 💞️ I’m looking to collaborate on Software Development and Project Management
+- 💞️ I’m looking to collaborate on Data Science, AI/ML, and Project Management
 - 📫 How to reach me at Linkeldn @VenkatVellanki

 <!---